 2. Don’t Only Think of the Deal

 You may have an idea of what you want to pay as final negotiated price.
 But, most shoppers forget about taxes and license fees and that could add several thousands of dollars to the end cost of the vehicle.
 Once you’ve committed to the sale price minus the extra fees, re-negotiation is rarely an option, and you’ll end up paying more than you wanted.

-2. Don’t Make Too Small a Down Payment
+3. Don’t Make Too Small of a Down Payment

 In many cases, the buyer relaxes once they’ve struck what they believe to be a deal.
 However, dealerships make most of their money after the sale.
 Avoid falling prey to higher interest rate loans or expensive extended warranties when the finance person takes over.
 It’s their job to push these on you…adding even more to the original price you agreed on.
 Don’t be afraid to bargain here as well.

 We’ve all been there and heard it before.
 A great sales ploy is that the deal is only good if you decide right now.
 Truth is, the same deal will probably be there tomorrow and may be even better, if you show the sales person you’re a tough negotiator.
 When the pressure is on, most buyers crack and give in…which is never a good thing for you.
 Take time to think about it.
 Avoid jumping at the offer just to cure your “new car fever”.
 You could feel a lot worse in the morning with a bad case of “buyer’s remorse”.